common-fate/docs-archive/docs/common-fate/community-providers/02-deploying-community-providers.md

 ---
-slug: deploying-pdk-provider
+slug: deploying-community-providers
 ---

 # Installation

 To get started with deploying a PDK Providers, you will need to install `cf` cli tool which provides commands to configure a Provider.

 ### Package manager for macOS

 ```
 brew tap common-fate/tap
 brew install cf
 ```

 ### Building the source code

 Clone the [commonfate/cli](https://github.com/common-fate/cli) repo and run `make cli`

 # Listing existing Providers

 List all the existing providers in Provider Registry by running:

 ```
 cf provider list
 ```

 You can quickly view the schema of a provider by running: